Ugandan

 Master’s Degree in development studies, international relations, peace and

-conflict studies, or a relevant
+conflict studies, or a relevant political or social

 science discipline – or equivalent professional experience